Zer0C0d3r/Heist/README.md

 # Heist

-**Heist** is a blazing-fast, cross-platform terminal shell history analyzer with both interactive TUI and CLI modes.
-It supports Linux, macOS, BSD, and Termux, and can parse Bash, Zsh, and Fish shell histories.
+**Heist** is a blazing-fast, cross-platform shell history analyzer with interactive TUI and CLI modes.
+It supports Linux, macOS, BSD, and Termux, and can parse history from Bash, Zsh, Fish, Csh, Tcsh, Ksh, Dash, Sh, Mksh, Yash, Osh, and more.

 ---